balemessenger/poll_bot/README.md

 ```

 # License
-This project is protected by the MIT License.
+This project is protected by the Apache License.
 More details can be found in the included LICENSE file.